Multi-user passive beamforming in RIS-aided communications and experimental validations: Multi-user Beamforming

 \subsection{Problem Formulation}

-Due to channel reciprocity in RIS-aided system in time division duplexing (TDD) mode \cite{pei2021ris}, the uplink and downlink channels are equal.
+Due to channel reciprocity in RIS-aided system in time division duplexing (TDD) mode \cite{pei2021ris}, the downlink channel can be obtained by the uplink channel.
+We will therefore not distinguish between uplink and downlink in our discussion.
+Note that due to the limitations of the hardware platform, we consider the setting of a single-antenna BS broadcasting signals to multiple single-antenna UEs.
 Based on the transmission model in (\ref{sig_model}), the received Signal-to-Noise Ratio (SNR) of the $k$-th user is computed by

 Then the spectral efficiency of the whole broadcast communication system is defined as

 Our objective is to configure the reflection coefficients of RIS elements $\bm{\theta}$ to maximize the spectral efficiency under discrete constraints, namely passive beamforming design.
 Formulate an optimization problem: